BLOG 1: COVE PARK SPRING RESIDENCY 2019

 Other residents not previously mentioned who I had the pleasure of spending time with and learning from include Marta Noone (one half of Silent Chaos, whose meditative show ‘Origins’ was just showcased at Glasgow’s CCA as part of Cryptic Nights); Penny Boxall (winner of the 2018 Women’s Poetry Competition, the 2016 Edwin Morgan Poetry Award, and a fiendish competitor in ‘Ace Trumps: Dinosaurs’ and ‘Set’); and Mark Venon (a Glasgow-based sound artist whose practice touches on sonic archaeology and radiophonic voices, he’s also one half of the team behind Radiophrenia).

-My week at Cove Park provided me with an absolutely invaluable start to the process of developing the last portion of the triptych.
+My week at Cove Park provided me with an absolutely invaluable start to the process of developing CONTACT.
 This was the first time I’ve been afforded this kind of uninterrupted space for reflection, with no pressure to showcase an outcome by the end of the timeframe.

 I feel as if a great deal of the ground work has been established, and I’m very excited to welcome Andy to Glasgow for the first time this weekend to move forward with the work together and capitalise on the efforts we’ve both put in remotely.